seitalab/HLARIMNT/README.md

 trans-ethnic MHC fine-mapping of type 1 diabetes](https://github.com/tatsuhikonaito/DEEP-HLA).)

 ## Proposal Part
-The structure of the Transformer-based model we proposed in this study is stored in the following directory.
+The structure of the Transformer-based model we proposed in this study is stored in the following directory (Please also see the ***Some Notes*** section describing notes on Embedding Layer).

 ***src/exp/codes/architectures/***